-The Hordern Avenue Heritage Conservation Area is significant because it demonstrates historic and aesthetic values which are important and rare in the Marrickville Local Government Area.
+The Hordern Avenue Heritage Conservation Area is significant because it demonstrates historic and aesthetic values which are important and rare in the area.
 The group of buildings in the area form a highly intact and cohesive streetscape through the use of consistent forms, materials and detailing.